 To prevent papular urticaria in toddlers or kids, all you need is to undertake some simple precautions.
 All of them revolve around reducing the presence and interaction of your little ones with the insects around.

-- It is best to refrain from housing any pet birds or chickens close the house since the presence of mites can substantially increase due to them.
+- It is best to refrain from keeping any pet birds or chickens close the house since the presence of mites can substantially increase due to them.

-- Conduct a pest control treatment within your home to remove any harmful insects or mosquitoes in your surroundings.
+- Conduct a pest control treatment in your home to remove any harmful insects or mosquitoes in your surroundings.

-- Insects can hatch from the eggs they have been laid around your house too.
-Vacuum your entire home properly and dispose of the vacuum bag in a faraway place.
+- Insects can hatch from the eggs that have been laid around your house too.
+Vacuum your entire home properly and dispose of the vacuum bag away from your house.